9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they’ve achieved:

-Since their founding, The V Foundation has awarded nearly $290 million in research grants to more than 154 institutions in 40 states in the US and Canada.
-Furthermore, the Dick Vitale Fund for Pediatric Cancer has awarded almost $60 million to end childhood cancer, including the development of genetic therapies that target the PPMID gene, which causes tumor growth.
+Since their founding, the V Foundation has awarded nearly $290 million in research grants to more than 154 institutions in 40 states in the US and Canada.
+Furthermore, the Dick Vitale Fund for Pediatric Cancer has awarded almost $60 million to end pediatric cancer, including the development of genetic therapies that target the PPMID gene, which causes tumor growth.

 Ways to contribute: